vadimtrifonov/CryptoSAK/README.md

-# CoinTracking Exporter
+# Crypto SAK

-CoinTracking Exporter is a tool for exporting cryptocurrency transactions to CoinTracking format.
+Crypto SAK is a tool for exporting cryptocurrency transactions to CoinTracking format.

 Currently supported exports: